3 Steps to Insuring You Survive the Next Natural Disaster

 We went to the internet and typed “disaster preparedness” into our favorite search engine.
 We had absolutely no idea how much information existed on the subject.
 Our entry put us at the top of a list that contained nearly one million websites.
 Oh, by the way, all of this had been brought to Carol’s attention because of a free “preparedness” brochure that she picked up during a stop at her favorite coffee house.
 Talk about a country all on the same page!

 One of the first sites that popped up during our web search was www.redcross.org/prepare a resource offered by the American Red Cross to help you and your family prepare for natural and human-caused disasters.
 One of the key goals of the site is to serve the vulnerable population: seniors, children, people with disabilities, animal and pet owners and businesses.

 A disaster can cause significant financial loss.
 Your home may be severely damaged or destroyed.
 You may be forced to live in temporary housing.
 Income may be cut off or significantly reduced.
 Having access to important household and personal financial records will be critical.
-If you have insurance, you’ll want to make sure the insurance company pays you fairly for all covered property and possessions damaged or destroyed in the disaster.
+If you have insurance, you’ll want to make sure the insurance company pays you fairly for flood cleaning services and all covered property and possessions damaged or destroyed in the disaster.
 To do that, you’ll need to prove that a loss took place and confirm the value of that loss.